aantron/luv/README.md

 dune exec example/http_get_repromise/http_get_repromise.exe -- www.google.com
 ```

-Luv probably only works on Linux at the moment.
+Luv probably doesn't work on Windows at the moment.
 The code is actually highly
 portable, but it is likely there are minor bugs and oversights, due to a lack of
-testing on other platforms.
+testing on Windows.
 This is to be fixed in the near future :)

 Also, the build system will eventually build the vendored libuv automatically,
 so you won't have to run a separate `make libuv` command.